-20. Subsequent Events
+19. Subsequent Events

-The Company has evaluated events subsequent to January 31, 2013 to assess the need for potential recognition or disclosure in this Quarterly Report on Form 10-Q. Based upon this evaluation, except as described in Note 19, it was determined that no subsequent events occurred that require recognition or disclosure in the unaudited consolidated financial statements.
+The Company has evaluated events subsequent to January 31, 2014 to assess the need for potential recognition or disclosure in this Quarterly Report on Form 10-Q. Based upon this evaluation, except as disclosed in the notes to consolidated financial statements, it was determined that no subsequent events occurred that require recognition or disclosure in the unaudited consolidated financial statements.